(b. 1968, Stuttgart, Germany)

 at the Royal Academy of Fine Arts in The Hague, Netherlands.
 There she was also awarded 3 consecutive

 Hague in 1995, `96 and `97.
 In 1999 she was granted a residency and stipend

 In the U.S. she was the recipient of a CT Commission on Culture & Tourism

 Artist Fellowship Grant for 2010.

-paintings have been exhibited in numerous solo and group shows in museum and
+paintings have been exhibited in numerous solo and group shows in museums and

-galleries in Germany and the Netherlands.
+galleries in the Netherlands and Germany and NordArt 2017.
 In the U.S. her work has been

 included in several notable exhibitions, including the Art of the Northeast at Silvermine Arts Center; First Street Gallery, New York; Attleboro Arts